PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias myenvs='module load anaconda3 && conda info --envs | grep . | grep -v "#" | cat -n'
 ```

 The above alias uses two commands.
-The `&&` operator ensures that the command on the right is only executed if the command on the left is successful.
 Can you think of an alias involving the modules you use?

 To activate an environment by its number: